+The history of Latvia is deeply tide to Latvian Mythology and when you are close to the Baltic Sea and you listen carefully, you can hear the stories still being told.
+The traditions of folklore from Latvian and Livonia have been past down through songs.
 The ancient folklore and mythology of Latvia is deeply rooted within the history of Latvia and the Baltic tribes of the past that settled within the fresh, fertile land next to the coast of the Baltic Sea.
 To begin to connect with the gods of Latvia, one must step outside and look towards the Latvian sky with their feet firmly planted in the earth.
 Open your eyes, and your minds to the world of Latvian mythology residing both above and below.

 The Beginning of Latvian Mythology